nerves-project/boardid/README.md

 * Reading a serial number from `/proc/cpuinfo`
 * The default Raspberry Pi `eth0` and `wlan0` MAC addresses
 * Reading the MAC address of `eth0`
-* Reading bytes from a file
+* Reading bytes from a file and interpret as hex, decimal or text
 * Reading a key from the U-Boot environment
 * Reading an [ATECC508A/608A](https://www.microchip.com/wwwproducts/en/ATECC508A)'s serial number via an I2C bus
 * Reading the serial number stored in a [NervesKey](https://github.com/nerves-hub/nerves_key/)'s OTP memory